skinkade/genint2prog/src/ch00-02-why-clojure.md

 developing in Clojure allows you to get instant feedback on (almost) all your code, allowing you to rapidly check your work.
 This also makes it a great language for just playing around and experimenting in.
+On top of all that, I and many other feels that Clojure is just plain *enjoyable* and *fun*.

 \* *syntax* refers to the structure of code and how it's written